jaanga/gubgub/README.md

 ### Mission

-* We live in a world where the full-stack developer reigns supreme
+* We live in a world where the [full-stack developer]( https://www.sitepoint.com/full-stack-developer/ ) reigns supreme
-* We champion DevOps as if good DevOps is the primary goal
+* We champion [DevOps]( https://en.wikipedia.org/wiki/DevOps ) as if good DevOps is the primary goal

 But:

 * What if you are an entry-level coder?
-* What if you are interested in STEM topics than Devops?
+* What if you are interested in STEM topics than [DevO.ps]( http://devo.ps )?

 Then you have come to the right place.